 Prohibits certain wild animals, including big cats, bears, nonhuman primates, and elephants, from being used in circuses

-The Traveling Exotic Animal Safety Protection Act would ban the use of certain wild animals, including big cats, bears, nonhuman primates, and elephants, in entertainment performances in circuses.
+The Traveling Animal Protection Act bans the use of certain wild animals, including big cats, bears, nonhuman primates, and elephants, in entertainment performances in circuses and traveling shows.

 Egg-Laying Hen Confinement Standards (HB20-1343)